Sirex noctilio: Development of larvae

-Larvae of sirex woodwasp develop through arrhenotoky: male larvae develop only from unfertilized eggs, the females only from fertilized ones.
+Larvae of European woodwasp develop through arrhenotoky, in which male larvae develop only from unfertilised eggs, the females only from fertilised ones.
 Usually, 10 males are produced per female, but the ratio varies between 20:1 and 1:1.
 The larvae hatch after eight days at the earliest, but in some exterior conditions, they may remain in the egg for several months.
 At the optimal temperature of around 25 C, they hatch out after 10 to 12 days.
 Although the larvae hatch at 30 C two to three days earlier, they are 20% more likely to die.
 Such extreme temperatures result in slower development, and below 6.2 C, the larvae die.
 A sufficient interspersion of the wood with the mycelium of the woodwasp is crucial for its hatching, as the fungus prevents the wood from drying out.
 Without these prerequisites, hatching is not possible.
 The tree can only ward off the infestation if it floods the boreholes with resin or halts the fungus by producing a wall of polyphenols.

 Six to twelve larval stages occur.
 During the first two stages, the larvae live off surrounding fungal tissue, until they reach the inner wood.
 Up to the fourth stage, they eat through the final summer wood along the tracheids, and finally towards the heartwood.
 After the seventh stage, they usually reach their maximum size.
 While penetrating further, they normally turn either up or down, but they turn back if they meet a foreign borehole, encounter bubbles of resin, or dry out.
 The larvae only live off the fungal mycelium, which they digest through a secretion.
 They pupate several centimetres under the bark.
 Before this, female larvae sequester a secretion containing fungal oidia, which adult females incorporate in their mycetangia above their ovipositors.
 The adults eat through the bark, but, depending on the weather, they remain in the hatch hole for up to three weeks before they leave the wood in warm and sunny weather.

 The period from hatching to pupation lasts 10 days to two years, exceptionally up to six years.
 Climate is a major factor, because development is slower in colder regions.